hiven/hiven.github.io/interview/07_Scope.md

 - Conducted stakeholder analysis, plotting power against interest
 - Identified requirements and priorities
 - Utlised a work breakdown structure and allocated work packages to organisation breakdown structure.
+- Project scope became part of our businsess plan, which was then subject to change control process.
+- - Proposing a Change
+- - Summary of Impact
+- - Decision
+- - Implementing a Change
+- - Closing a Change

 **Action**